Slack IPO dares investors to bet company can stop hemorrhaging red ink

 The idea that Wall Street only wanted IPOs from companies with proven business models has turned out to be nonsense.
 But even by such lowered standards, Slack’s odds of building a sustainable company seem long at best.

 It’s not just that the company is vomiting red ink.
-Slack notes that it has posted “significant net losses in each year since our inception”.
-The last three years, that has included losses of $146.9 million, $140.1 million, and $138.9 million in the respective fiscal years of 2017, 2018, and 2019.
+Slack notes that it has posted “significant net losses in each year since our inception.”
+That has included losses of $146.9 million, $140.1 million, and $138.9 million in the respective fiscal years of 2017, 2018, and 2019.

 Of course, those losses have shrunk as a percentage of revenues, which shot up from about $100 million to $400 million during those three years.